Roshith93/100-days-of-code/r5-log.md

 ### DAY17 - FEB 9th 2021

 **Today's Progress** Used JS to do a reviews section, in which we can swipe to prev and next

+### DAY18 - FEB 10th 2021

+**Today's Progress** Used JS to do a reviews section, in which we can swipe to prev and next